REACH Metals Gateway

 MEASE

-Under the EU REACH regulation (EC No. 1907/2006) it is required for substances which are produced and/or imported in tonnages at or above 10 tons per year and which have been identified as being "hazardous" (according to 67/548/EEC), to develop so-called "exposure scenarios".
-An integral part of these exposure scenarios is the estimation of exposure for all relevant routes.
-For workers, the inhalation and dermal exposure route are commonly assumed to be relevant.
+Under the EU REACH regulation (EC No. 1907/2006), it is required for substances which are produced and/or imported in tonnages at or above 10 tons per year and which have been identified as being "hazardous" (according to 67/548/EEC), to perform an exposure assessment and develop exposure scenarios.

 To assess occupational exposure, the available ECHA guidance foresees a "tiered approach".
 For the 1st tier, it is proposed to use so-called "screening tools".
 These tools provide conservative estimates of exposure and are meant to identify scenarios for which higher tier assessments are needed (tiered tools or measurements).